Exploring the Heart of France: A Deep Dive into its Rich Food Culture

 Here are a few key techniques to keep in mind:

-• Creaming: Properly creaming butter and sugar creates air pockets, which is vital for lightness in cakes and cookies.
+- Creaming: Properly creaming butter and sugar creates air pockets, which are vital for lightness in cakes and cookies.

-• Lamination: This is the process of creating layers in dough, like for croissants and puff pastry, by repeatedly folding and rolling butter into the dough.
+- Lamination: This is the process of creating layers in dough, like for croissants and puff pastry.
+It involves repeatedly folding and rolling butter into the dough.

 The Famous Upside-Down Apple Tart